microsoft/vscode-dev-containers/CONTRIBUTING.md

 * Errors from the Dev Tools Console (open from the menu: Help > Toggle Developer Tools)

-* If you are using VS Code Remote Docker support, include your container configuration files if you are able to.

 ### Final Checklist

 Please remember to do the following: